vert-x/vert-x.github.io/docs_md/dev_guide.md

 If you're using Maven you can run the following from a console in your project directory:

-    mvn vertx:runMod
+    mvn clean vertx:runMod

 This will start Vert.x running and it will monitor the file system to changes to your module as you edit them and save your changes.

+Again, note that we do a clean first to make sure there is no previously built module lurking in the `target/mods` directory - of one is found there then `runMod` will deploy that, not the module corresponding to the resources in your IDE.

-By installing the Maven or Gradle plugin for your IDE you should be able to run the Maven runMod tasks directly in the IDE.
+By installing the Maven or Gradle plugin for your IDE you should be able to run the runMod tasks directly in the IDE.

-If you're using a different IDE (or no IDE!) you can run

-   mvn vertx:runModOnCP

 Vert.x uses the file `vertx_classpath.txt` to determine where to find the resources of your module during development.
 This file is configured for standard directories used by both IntelliJ IDEA and Eclipse, but if you have put your resources in a different place you can edit this file to point at where the resources are.